 In addition to TENAA listings, press renders on Weibo were also released which gave out a better look at the design.
 Galaxy S8 Lite keeps the design of its powerful predecessor S8, has an infinity display and a glass body with a metal band.

 The phone is virtually identical in design to the Galaxy S8.
-The camera and fingerprint layout is also a carbon copy of that found in the flagship, a single camera is in the middle along with a fingerprint on its right and even has a dedicated Bixby button.
+The camera and fingerprint layout is also a carbon copy of that found in the flagship, a single camera at the back is in the middle along with a fingerprint on its right and even has a dedicated Bixby button.

 The renders show off the device in two color options, black and red, among which the Red particularly pops out and steals the limelight away.

-The S8 Lite’s technical specifications are where the difference between the two devices become clearer.
-The Galaxy S8 Lite has a 5.8-inch screen with a resolution of 2220×1080, a notable downgrade from the S8’s 2960×1440 resolution.
+The technical specifications of Galaxy S8 Lite are where the difference between the two devices become clearer.
+The Lite variant has a 5.8-inch screen with a resolution of 2220×1080 pixels, a notable downgrade from the Galaxy S8’s 2960×1440 pixels resolution.

-From a performance perspective, the S Light Luxury will house a mid-range Snapdragon 660 processor which is pretty power efficient and snappy.
+From a performance perspective, the device will house a mid-range Snapdragon 660 processor which is pretty power efficient and snappy.
 However, storage space and battery life are both reasonable, sitting at 64GB and 3,000mAh.
-The S8 Lite’s RAM capacity sits at 4GB, the same amount the default S8 ships with.
+The S8 Lite will feature 4GB RAM, the same amount the default S8 ships with.

 As for the camera, the phone will reportedly host a 16MP lens.
 The phone will also come with Samsung’s iris scanner technology.

-Since the phone will be launched only in China today, however, we don’t have any idea on when will Samsung make the phone available for other major markets in the world besides China.
+The phone will be launched only in China today, however, we don’t have any idea on when will Samsung make the phone available for other major markets in the world.